-This is the new Audi Grand Sphere, an electric concept car that previews a new A8-sized Audi luxury EV that’s set to go on sale in 2025.
+This is the new Audi Grand Sphere, an electric concept car that previews a new A8-sized Audi luxury EV.
 Read on for full details.

 - New Audi Grand Sphere revealed